oat-sa/extension-tao-offline/README.md

 ![GitHub release](https://img.shields.io/github/release/oat-sa/extension-tao-offline.svg)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/oat-sa/extension-tao-offline.svg)

 > TAO Offline Capability offers schools the possibility to take assessments in environments with unstable internet connections.
 It uses Virtual Machines (VM) and a Central Server (CS).
 The assessment is performed on the VMs that contain a TAO installation as well as the tests.
 At the end the results of the test will be synchronized with the Central Server.
-This extension handles the synchronization process.

 ## Installation instructions